Cycle symmetry, limit theorems, and fluctuation theorems for diffusion processes on the circle: Quasi-time-reversal invariance of Brownian motion

 \begin{lemma} The processes $\{W_t: 0\leq t\leq g_\tau\}$, $\{W_{g_\tau+t}: 0\leq t\leq\tau-g_\tau\}$, and $\{W_{\tau+t}-W_{\tau}: t\geq 0\}$ are independent. \end{lemma}

-\begin{proof} By Lemma \ref{excursion}, the excursion $i_{g_\tau}$ is independent of $\mathscr{F}_{g_\tau}$.
-This shows that the first two processes are independent.
-By the strong regenerate property of the Brownian motion, the third process is independent of the first two processes.
+\begin{proof} In view of \eqref{excursion}, it is easy to see that $i_{g_\tau}$ is independent of $\mathscr{F}_{g_\tau}$.
+This shows that the excursion straddling the hitting time $\tau$ is independent of the past of the Brownian motion up to time $g_\tau$ (see also \cite[Page 492, Lines 1-3]{revuz1999continuous}).
+Thus the first and second processes are independent.
+By the strong regenerative property of the Brownian motion, the third process is independent of the first two processes.
 This completes the proof of this lemma. \end{proof}